 All licenses take effect on the day you buy them and expire based on that date.
 For instance, an annual pass would last exactly one year from when you get it.

-If a Florida game warden catches you fishing without a license, you will likely receive a citation and have to pay a fine.
+If a Florida game warden catches you fishing without a license, you will likely receive a citation and must pay a fine.
 These can vary by location and with the type of offense.

-In general, you can expect fines to be at least $50.
-The penalty could be much stiffer though.
+In general, you can expect fines to be at least $50 plus the cost of the license.
+The penalty could be much stiffer though, especially for non-residents.
 Repeat offenders could be penalized much more harshly, with hundreds of dollars in fines and even jail time.

 In general, obtaining a fishing license is much cheaper than rolling the dice and risking fines.
 It also gives you the peace of mind that you are following the law while supporting the wildlife and natural resources of the state.